-The UUA’s General Assembly conference is this month, June 20-24, in Kansas City, MO.
+The UUA’s General Assembly conference is this month, June 19-23, in Spokane, WA!

-It is time to prepare, and if this is your first time, make sure to checkout our tips for having a great conference at If you aren’t attending the conference on-site, checkout the many ways to participate off-site.
+It is time to prepare, and if this is your first time, make sure to checkout these tips for having a great conference.
+If you aren’t attending the conference on-site, learn how to participate off-site.

-This collaborative post and “survival guide” features tips and reminders for attending the annual General Assembly conference of the Unitarian Universalist Association!
-We started this post our UU Growth Lab Facebook Group in 2011 and I have been updating annually ever since.
+This collaborative post and “survival guide” features tips and reminders for attending the annual General Assembly conference of the Unitarian Universalist Association.
+I’ve been collecting tips and compiling since 2011.

 Have a tip or resource to add?
 Share it in a comment at the end of this post or share via Twitter and tag your tweet with #UUAGA and my username @UUPLANET.